steemit/condenser/docs/VOTE_STATE_FLOW.md

 - A pending reply whose parent is tombstoned in the same window briefly renders as a top-level comment; self-heals on TTL expiry.
-- `delete_comment` cannot invalidate the parent discussion's L1 entry (the op carries no parent reference); bounded by the 15s fresh window.
+- `delete_comment` cannot invalidate the parent discussion's L1 entry (the op carries no parent reference); the parent goes stale within 15s and self-revalidates on the next read.

 ## Key files